Ellezique/Full-Stack-App-PART-A/README.md

 An Admin email address will be included to allow users to contact an admin directly.

-The AftreCredits head office address will be listed and accompanied by a static location map.
+The AfterCredits head office address will be listed and accompanied by a static location map.

 ###### Styling, design and aesthetics: Early Beginnings version
 Styling will include the following: